What it is

 Who needs it

-In 2008, the U.S. Food and Drug Administration cleared rTMS for treating major depressive episodes that have failed to respond to at least one antidepressant.
+In 2008, the U.S. Food and Drug Administration cleared repetitive transcranial magnetic stimulation for treating major depressive episodes that have failed to respond to at least one antidepressant.
 Studies dating back to 1985 suggest that people with psychosis and anxiety may also benefit from rTMS.

 Patients with magnet sensitivities due to implanted devices should consider rTMS only if there’s a compelling medical reason to do so.